Average Expert Rating

 Rating Breakdown

-Write a User ReviewEswatini’s biggest park
+Write a User ReviewEswatini’s Biggest Park

-An extensive network of game-viewing tracks criss-crosses the national park, allowing visitors to explore the area on guided open-top game drives
+An extensive network of game-viewing tracks criss-crosses the national

 Read more

-One of the most under-appreciated parks in southern Africa, Hlane Royal National Park is the place for rhino lovers.
-Not only are sightings practically guaranteed, you can also opt for a drive which allows you to exit the vehicle and walk within metres of these endangered giants.
+One of the most under-appreciated parks in southern Africa, Hlane Royal National Park is a great option for rhino lovers.
+Not only are sightings of white rhino practically guaranteed, you can also opt for a drive which allows you to exit the vehicle and walk within metres of these endangered giants.
 During our walk, we were only about five metres from a mother and calf, though that distance closed quickly when the young one took an interest in us.
-We slowly ambled back to the jeep, all the while followed by mom and her child.
+We slowly ambled back to the jeep, all the while followed by mum and her child.
 It was exhilarating and petrifying to be that close to a rhino, but the calm and experienced ranger made us all feel that we were not in (too much) danger.
-Hlane Royal National Park is also the only park with lions in Eswatini, though they are featured in a separate enclosure which takes the ‘safari feel’ away from the experience.

 Eswatini’s Royal Flagship Park